kkalchake/todo-backend/README.md

-# FastAPI To-Do Backend
+# Todo Backend API

-A production-ready, modular, and fully tested to-do list backend using FastAPI and Python.
+A modular and extensible backend for managing tasks using FastAPI, SQLAlchemy, and Pydantic.
+Built with intention for a clean architecture for testability, maintainability, and future production readiness.

 ## Features

-- RESTful API: Create, list, update, and delete tasks
-- File-based persistence (`tasks.json`)
-- Clean, extensible architecture
+- FastAPI-based REST API
+- SQLAlchemy ORM with Pydantic validation
-- Fully tested with `pytest`
+- Layered architecture with service and repository abstraction
+- In-memory SQLite test database for fast and isolated testing
+- Automated tests using Pytest

+## Requirements

+- Python 3.11 or higher
+- pip (Python package manager)
+- Optional: virtualenv

 ## Local Setup